alidcast/vue-mobiledoc-editor/README.md

 The following mobiledoc-specific properties are passed to the component:

-- env, an object of that holds environment-specific properties
+- `env`, an object of that holds environment-specific properties
-- payload, an object that holds the data payload retrieved from the mobiledoc for this card
+- `payload`, an object that holds the data payload retrieved from the mobiledoc for this card

 For more details on the API for authoring cards in vanilla JavaScript, as welll as the `env` properties available to the card, see [CARDS.md](https://github.com/bustlelabs/mobiledoc-kit/blob/master/CARDS.md).